-College members in these regions are encouraged to put themselves forward for election.
+If you live or work in one of these regions, please consider putting yourself forward for election.
 This is a fantastic opportunity to get involved and make a difference to your profession and to eye care provision in the UK.

-Professor Kathryn Saunders FCOptom joined the College Council in 2006 to represent members in Northern Ireland.
-Here, she explains what motivated her to stand for election, and the effect it has had on her career.
+Ceri Probert MCOptom joined the College Council in 2017 to represent members in Wales.
+Here, he explains what motivated him to stand for election…

-You can find information on College Council on the College website.
+You can find information about the current College Council on the College website.